 So, with all the insights in mind, let’s study the monetary aspect.
 In terms of costs, outsourcing brings the following benefits:

-As you can see, in average, the overall price is more than twice cheaper when resorting to outsource.
+As you can see, on average, the overall price is more than twice cheaper when resorting to outsourcing.

 Factors that define the outsourcing rates